Legislation and Policy relevant to Animal Ethics

 There are laws which govern the use of animals in research, teaching and product testing in each Australian state.

-Although there is some variation in the statutory requirements of each state, the Australian Code of Practice for Care and Use of Animals for Scientific Purposes, sets out the common framework of the guiding principles.
+Although there is some variation in the statutory requirements of each state, the National Health and Medical Research Council (NHMRC) Guidelines -Australian Code for the Care and Use of Animals for Scientific Purposes sets out the common framework of the guiding principles.

 Relevant NSW legislation